Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: The ecosystem model and its key nonlinearity

-\section{The Ecosystem Model and its Key Nonlinearity}
+\section{The ecosystem model and its key nonlinearity}

-We consider a simple ecosystem model, where the time evolution of plant $P\ge 0$ and herbivore $H\ge 0$ biomass concentrations is modelled using two coupled autonomous ordinary differential equations~\cite{scheffer2008pulse}:
+We consider a simple ecosystem model, where the time evolution of plant $P\ge 0$ and herbivore $H\ge 0$ biomass concentrations is modeled using two coupled nonautonomous ordinary differential equations~\cite{scheffer2008pulse}:

-together with eight parameters listed in Table~\ref{tab:1}.
-The first two terms on the right-hand side (r.h.s.) of Eq.~(\ref{eq:dP/dt}) describe logistic plant growth from 0 to the carrying capacity $r/C$.
-The third term describes grazing with a nonlinear dependence on the plant biomass $P$.
-Specifically, the functional response in units inverse day
+with eight parameters.
+We fix six of the system parameters to the values or ranges given in Table~\ref{tab:1}.
+To describe changing environmental conditions, we allow the plant growth rate $r(t)$ and the herbivore mortality $m(t)$, which are the two {\em input parameters} for this study, to vary smoothly and possibly nonmonotonically over time from one asymptotic value to another.
+For example, $r(t)$ could describe the occurrence of a wet season, owing to a weather anomaly or El Niño Southern Oscillations, or changes in resources and habitat quality.
+Similarly, $m(t)$ could describe a disease outbreak among herbivores.
+The functional response

-is a modification of the classical monotone and strictly-increasing type-III functional response $c_{max} P^2/(P^2 + a^2)$~\cite{holling1959components} with an exponential factor $e^{-b_c P}$ to account for a decline in foraging at high plant biomass.
-The resulting non-monotone $g(t)$, shown in Fig.~\ref{fig:graz}(a) for different predation efficiency $b_c$, is believed to describe a wide range of terrestrial and aquatic ecosystems; see~\cite{van1996patterns,scheffer2008pulse} and references therein.
-For example, rabbits graze more with faster-growing plants as long as the plants are small enough, but avoid overgrown bushes in fear of predators and are unable to graze on plants that have grown too tall.
+is a modification of the classical monotone and strictly increasing type-III functional response $c_{max} P^2/(P^2 + a^2)$~\cite{holling1959components} with an exponential factor $e^{-b_c P}$ to account for a decline in foraging at high plant biomass.
+The resulting nonmonotone $g(P)$, shown in Figure~\ref{fig:graz}(a) for different values of predation efficiency $b_c$, is believed to describe a wide range of terrestrial and aquatic ecosystems; see~\cite{van1996patterns,scheffer2008pulse} and references therein.
+For example, rabbits graze more with faster-growing plants as long as the plants are small enough but avoid overgrown bushes for fear of predators and are unable to graze on plants that have grown too tall.
 Similarly, in aquatic ecosystems, phytoplankton can be heavily consumed at early life stages by herbivorous zooplankton, but higher-density phytoplankton colonies become less prone to exploration and foraging.
-Moving on to the herbivore dynamics, the first term on the r.h.s. of~Eq.(\ref{eq:dH/dt}) describes an increase in herbivore biomass.
-The increase term consists of three factors: reproduction and grazing $g(P)$, herbivore assimilation efficiency $E$, and exponential decline $e^{-b P}$ due to reduced food quality at high plant biomass.
-The last term on the r.h.s. of Eq.~(\ref{eq:dH/dt}) represents herbivore death at the constant rate $m$.